jterrazz/jterrazz-web/README.md

 > A personal portfolio website showcasing my development projects, photography, and articles.
 Discover my work in web development, explore my collection of photographs, and read my latest articles all in one place.

+## Features

+-   **Projects**: Showcase of my development projects with links to the live site and GitHub repository.
+-   **Photography**: Collection of my photographs with a lightbox gallery for viewing.
+-   **Articles**: Blog posts on web development, photography, and other topics.

 ## Getting Started

 First, run the development server: